dsugden/cluster-console/README.md

 front end to view akka cluster topography

-This code is heavily influenced and owed it's existence to: https://github.com/ochrons/scalajs-spa-tutorial
+This code is heavily influenced and owes it's existence to: https://github.com/ochrons/scalajs-spa-tutorial

 d3 facade from https://github.com/spaced/scala-js-d3